anubhavshrimal/Continuous_Control_Udacity_DRLND_P2/README.md

 ## Getting Started

-1. Install project dependencies by following the instructions mentioned at [this link](https://github.com/udacity/deep-reinforcement-learning/#dependencies).
+1. Install project dependencies by following the instructions mentioned in the [Installation_Guide.md](Installation_Guide.md).

 2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: